x

 For reference, the 30-year average for an Atlantic hurricane season is 14 named storms, 7 hurricanes, and 3 major hurricanes.

-The report summary states, "We anticipate that the 2024 Atlantic basin hurricane season will be extremely active.
+The CSU report states, "We anticipate that the 2024 Atlantic basin hurricane season will be extremely active.
 Current El Niño conditions are likely to transition to La Niña conditions this summer/fall, leading to hurricane-favorable wind shear conditions.
 Sea surface temperatures in the eastern and central Atlantic are currently at record warm levels and are anticipated to remain well above average for the upcoming hurricane season.
 A warmer-than-normal tropical Atlantic provides a more conducive dynamic and thermodynamic environment for hurricane formation and intensification.
 This forecast is of above-normal confidence for an early April outlook.
 We anticipate a well above-average probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean."

 As always, if you live in a hurricane-prone area such as the First Coast, you want to make sure you are prepared before every season.
 It only takes one storm to make an impact on your life.
 It only takes one storm to make it an "active season" for you and your family.
 It only takes one storm to change your life.
 Be prepared and stay prepared all season long!